0xMIEL/user-management-system/README.md

    docker compose up -d
    ```

-4. If you have postman you can import collection from file `User-Management-System.postman_collection.json`
+4. If you have postman you can import collection from file `User-Management-System.postman_collection.json` (you only have to set url to http://localhost:5500 in collection settings)

 3. test and enjoy :)